Effects and Coeffects in Call-By-Push-Value (Extended Version): CBPV and Coeffects (Version 1: General semantics)

-As in the semantics for CBPV without coeffects, we define ``evaluation'' of values using the given environment (see Figure~\ref{fig:eval-coeff-val}). \Rref{eval-coeff-val-var} requires the variable to have ``at most'' 1 as its corresponding grade and all other variables in the environment must be discardable.
-In a resource usage coeffect system, looking up the value of a variable in the environment counts as one use of the variable.
-In general, we can think of 1 as denoting ``default'' usage. \Rref{eval-coeff-val-unit} requires that every variable in the context be discardable. \Rref{eval-coeff-val-thunk} simply includes the grade vector in the closure along with the environment. \Rref{eval-coeff-val-vpair} requires at most the sum of all the grades needed to evaluate subterms to their closures.
+As in the semantics for CBPV without coeffects, we define ``evaluation'' of values using the given environment (see Figure~\ref{fig:eval-coeff-val}).
+These rules mirror the typing rules: \rref{eval-coeff-val-var} requires the evaluating variable to have $ 1 $ as its corresponding grade and all other variables to have $ 0 $; \rref{eval-coeff-val-unit} requires that every variable be graded with 0; \rref{eval-coeff-val-thunk} simply includes the grade vector in the closure along with the environment, and \rref{eval-coeff-val-vpair} sums the grades needed to evaluate subterms to their closures.

-Figure~\ref{fig:eval-coeff-comp} shows the operational semantics for computations. \Rref{eval-coeff-comp-abs,eval-coeff-comp-force-thunk,eval-coeff-comp-cpair,eval-coeff-comp-fst,eval-coeff-comp-snd} are largely the same as before, just with the inclusion of grade vectors along with environments. \ifextended \Rref{eval-coeff-comp-sequence} simply sums the vectors required to evaluate each subterm.
+Figure~\ref{fig:eval-coeff-comp} also shows computations. \Rref{eval-coeff-comp-abs,eval-coeff-comp-force-thunk,eval-coeff-comp-cpair,eval-coeff-comp-fst,eval-coeff-comp-snd} are largely the same as before, just with the inclusion of grade vectors along with environments. \ifextended \Rref{eval-coeff-comp-sequence} simply sums the vectors required to evaluate each subterm.
 The sum type elimination rules scale the demands made by the term being eliminated by $q$ before adding them to the demands needed to evaluate the rest of the computation, as in the typing rules.
-They also require that $ \textcolor{blue}{q} \; \mathop{\leq_{\mathit{co} } } \; \textcolor{blue}{1} $ for the branching behavior to be well-defined, as in the typing rules.
+They also require that $ \textcolor{\coeffectcolor}{q} \; \mathop{\leq_{\mathit{co} } } \; \textcolor{\coeffectcolor}{1} $ for the branching behavior to be well-defined, as in the typing rules.
 Intuitively, in a resource counting context, if we have 0 copies of a value, we should not be able to use it to determine which branch to take. \fi

 In \rref{eval-coeff-comp-return}, we scale the grade needed to evaluate the subterm to its closure by $q$.
-In the elimination \rref{eval-coeff-comp-app-abs,eval-coeff-comp-letin-ret,eval-coeff-comp-split}, if we are eliminating a value $\ottnt{V}$ and binding it to a variable $\ottmv{x}$ with a grade $q$ for use in some computation $\ottnt{M}$, we must scale the grade vector needed to evaluate $\ottnt{V}$ by $q$ before adding it to the grade vector needed to continue with $\ottnt{M}$.
+In the elimination \rref{eval-coeff-comp-app-abs,eval-coeff-comp-letin-ret,eval-coeff-comp-split}, if we are eliminating a value $\ottnt{V}$ and binding it to a variable $\ottmv{x}$ with a grade $q$ for use in some computation $\ottnt{M}$, we must scale the grade vector needed to evaluate $\ottnt{V}$ by $q$ before adding it to the grade vector needed to continue with $\ottnt{M}$, as in the typing rules.